 About This Course

 Trafficking impacts whole communities, regardless of race, socio-economic background, education, or gender.
-This course will aid educators, who come into contact with potential victims, identify youth at high risk and take action with care and accountability as required by law.
+This course will aid school employees, who come into contact with potential victims, identify youth at high risk and take action with care and accountability as required by law.

-Introduction to Human Trafficking for Tennessee Educators, developed by the Tennessee Anti-Slavery Alliance in partnership with End Slavery Tennessee, provides public educators with the vital information needed to identify potential victims of human trafficking, report appropriately, and understand the available resources necessary for the treatment and care for survivors.
+Introduction to Human Trafficking for Tennessee Educators, developed by the Tennessee Counter-Trafficking Alliance (TCTA) in partnership with End Slavery Tennessee, provides school employees with the vital information needed to identify potential victims of human trafficking, report appropriately, and understand the available resources necessary for the treatment and care for survivors.

 - Welcome to the Course